Heat Stress in Plants: Signs, Causes & Fixes – Gro Indoor

 Low humidity levels can make things worse, as that makes your plants more susceptible to heat stress.
 Even if the temperatures are not that high, your plant can become heat-stressed in a low humidity setting.

-Treating Heat Stress in Plants
+How to Treat Heat Stress in Plants

 Treating heat stress is not impossible.
 To make your plants thrive, you can try these few things for both indoor and outdoor plants.